danpfister/SynthesisOfDigitalCircuits-ETHZ/readme.md

 # Disclaimer

-This fork contains the solved tasks of Project 1 of the [227-0128-00L  Synthesis of Digital Circuits](https://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lang=en&lerneinheitId=176526&semkez=2024S&) course.
+This repository contains the solved tasks of Project 1 of the [227-0128-00L  Synthesis of Digital Circuits](https://www.vvz.ethz.ch/Vorlesungsverzeichnis/lerneinheit.view?lang=en&lerneinheitId=176526&semkez=2024S&) course.
 No guarantee is given for the correctness or completeness of the solutions provided here.
 The original README is included below.

 ------------